Marcuuu/test-readme/README.md

 #### Pilled

-This provides a rounded shape for the button that closely resembles a pill with the <code>btn-pilled</code> class.
+This provides a rounded shape for the button that closely resembles a pill with the `btn-pilled` class.

 	<button class="btn-info btn-pilled">Test</button>

 #### Circle

-The <code>btn-circled</code> class turns a button into a circle.
+The `btn-circled` class turns a button into a circle.
 The circle size will scale based on the contents of the button.

 	<button class="btn-danger btn-circle"><b>Small</b></button>
 	<button class="btn-warning btn-circle"><h6 class="px-2">Bigger</h6></button>